devries/docker-dnsmasq/README.md

 DNS requests for `server1`, `server2`, and `server3` will now show up as 192.1681.3, 192.168.1.4, and 192.168.1.5 respectively.

-> For convenience, an inotify task is present to restart the server whenever it detects changes to the `/etc/althosts` file.
+> For convenience, on the "autoreload" branch an inotify task is present to restart the server whenever it detects changes to the `/etc/althosts` file.
 Thus, if you volume mount your althosts file as demostrated above, simply editing the text file on the host will automatically be reflected in the server.
 DO NOT DO THIS IN PRODUCTION!!!

+Many thanks to Rion Dooley for contributing the inotify addition.